Supermodel (You Better Work): Critical reception

 Alex Henderson from AllMusic noted, "When he tears into 'Supermodel (You Better Work)' and other overtly '70s-influenced dance-floor gems, RuPaul shows himself to be a sweaty, emotional belter who projects a lot more soul and honest emotion than most of the cookie-cutter artists dominating '90s urban-contemporary radio."
 Larry Flick from Billboard magazine wrote, "New York City club and drag personality returns to the recording world with a festive twirler that aims to lengthen the life of the voguing phenomenon.
 RuPaul sashays like a seasoned diva over frothy synths and NRG-etic house beats."
+In February 1993, Billboard reviewed the single alongside Moi Renée's "Miss Honey" and The Ride Committee featuring Roxy's "Get Her" as part of a wave of house tracks built on confrontational vocal performances from the queer club scene.
 In 2018, Jim Farber from Entertainment Weekly described it as a "pivotal single/lifestyle slogan", adding that it "became an instant club classic, italicized by a plethora of snap-ready tag lines, including "you better work", "I have one thing to say", and "Sashay/Shantay!" each repeated with intensifying attitude."
 Caroline Sullivan from The Guardian named it "a seventies-style disco workout containing every hysterical cliche of that era, from soaring violins to sonorous groans from Ru.
 See your picture everywhere - a million-dollar derriere, Ru observes in a roar recalling the late, great Divine.
 Absolutely fabulous."
 In his weekly UK chart commentary, James Masterton viewed it as "an unremarkable dance/pop tribute to the world of the supermodels sung by the larger than life Rupaul, drag queen extraordinaire."

 Pan-European magazine Music & Media commented, "Camp as it is, the musical backing is of course in a stylish '70s disco mode.
 Give 'Supermodel (You Better Work)' and 'Miss Lady DJ' a try, it's for all sexes."
 Andy Beevers from Music Week deemed it a "wonderfully OTT tribute to the stars of the catwalk".
 Mandi James from NME wrote, "Rupaul is a dominatrix drag queen, nearly seven foot in his stilletos, who spends most of the record bitchin', dissin' and coing over the likes of Linda and Cindy.
 All perfectly innocent fun of course which will alleviate the macho bravado of the dancefloor no ends as the boys sashay along."
 Sam Wood from Philadelphia Inquirer felt it succeed at "being more than celebrations of surface - the glitz and gloss of haute couture, the perfect coiffure.
 Fashion is his/her passion, but RuPaul brings an over-the-top sense of commitment to those tracks.
 Identity, and what constitutes it, are on the line."
 Rupert Howe from Select remarked its "catwalk cattiness".
 Mark Frith from Smash Hits gave the song a score of four out of five, adding, "It's a great hi-NRG dance romp which celebrates the world of the supermodel from the most super of all models.
 Wonderful."